AnasMohammad4321/PocketAES-Encryption-and-Decryption-Utility/README.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.x is installed on your machine.
+- Python3 is installed on your machine.

 ### Installation